Audience

 Step 3.
 Approval of gift or benefit received

-Gifts and benefits valued at greater than $150, including cumulative value:
+For gifts and benefits valued at greater than $150, including cumulative value, the following requirements also apply:

-- Director/Principal advises the employee of the outcome, including the action to be taken regarding the gift or benefit if not approved for retention by the employee.
+For gifts and benefits of any value, the gifts and benefits approver must advise the action to be taken regarding the gift or benefit if it is not approved for retention by the employee.

 Additional considerations: